yuanshunning/pickit-docs/docs/faq/robot-programming/how-can-i-get-a-better-bin-picking-experience.rst

    |image4|

-To conclude, you can take a look at some real bin picking scenarios with Pick-it on the  `videos section of our website <https://www.pickit3d.com/videos/category/bin-picking>`__.
+To conclude, you can take a look at some real bin picking scenarios with Pickit on the  `videos section of our website <https://www.pickit3d.com/videos/category/bin-picking>`__.

 .. |image0| image:: https://s3.amazonaws.com/helpscout.net/docs/assets/583bf3f79033600698173725/images/5a6b6d772c7d3a39e6266646/file-9CnfgLZD2B.png